mavlink/mavlink-devguide/en/services/gimbal_v2.md

 Below is a short summary of all messages that a gimbal device should implement.

+> **Note** A *Gimbal Device* can be tested by connecting it to an autopilot with a *Gimbal Manager*.
+  To avoid having to do a full setup including autopilot, a [direct test using MAVSDK](https://github.com/mavlink/MAVSDK/tree/develop/examples/gimbal_device_tester) is available.

 ### Messages to Send

 The messages listed should be broadcast on the network/on all connections (sent to everyone).